Configure Cross-Origin Resource Sharing (CORS)

 Determine If You Actually Need CORS

-If you're hosting both your React app and C# server under the same domain (e.g., both on example.com), you don't need to configure CORS and can skip to Testing Login and Logout Flows.
+CORS is only required when your frontend and backend are hosted on different origins.
+To be considered the same origin, the scheme, domain and port of the frontend and backend must be the same.
+For example, if you're hosting both your React app and C# server under origin https://example.com, you don't need to configure CORS and can skip to Testing Login and Logout Flows.

-ASP.NET Core CORS Configuration
+ASP.NET CORS Configuration

 // Program.cs